Lemonade Server Spec

 lemonade-server serve --max-loaded-models 5

-Default: 1 1 1 (one model of each type)
+Default: 1 (one model of each type).
+Use -1 for unlimited.

 Model Types

-Models are categorized into three types:
+Models are categorized into these types:

 - LLM - Chat and completion models (default type)